 He’s undoubtedly excellent at the defensive side of things and rarely gets passed or caught out of position.
 In order to justify his price tag, though, he needs to offer more going forward like most modern-day full-backs.
 At the age of 22, he has to improve that side of his game.

-Like a lot of players on this list, Lukaku was OK on the whole but didn’t quite live up to expectations that came with his potential and price tag.
+Like a lot of players on this list, Lukaku was OK on the whole but didn’t quite live up to expectations that came with his potential and transfer fee.

-His first campaign at United yielded a not-bad 27 goals in all competitions, but that dropped to 15 in 2018-19, with Ole Gunnar Solskjaer often leaving him out following his appointment.
+His first campaign at United yielded a healthy 27 goals in all competitions, but that dropped to 15 in 2018-19, with Ole Gunnar Solskjaer often leaving him out following his appointment.

 Shaw’s progress was curtailed due to a horrendous leg break, and the left-back had a fractured relationship with Mourinho.

 — Manchester United (@ManUtd) September 4, 2018

-Dalot signed from Porto in 2018 and made 23 appearances in three positions in his first season at United, playing on the wing and filling in at left-back as well as at his natural right-back.
+Dalot signed from Porto in 2018 and made 23 appearances in three positions in his first season at United, playing on the wing and filling in at left-back as well as at his natural right-back role.